 Computer networks use the DNS to determine the IP address associated with a domain name.
 This process is also known as forward DNS resolution.
 Reverse DNS lookup is the inverse process of this, the resolution of an IP address to its designated domain name.

-While receiving an email message, a mail server may try to attempt reverse DNS lookup.
-If the lookup fails (no PTR record) or PTR record is not forward confirmed or looks like generic, the message may be marked as spam or rejected.
+While receiving an email message, a mail server may try to attempt reverse IP lookup.
+If PTR record lookup fails (no PTR record) or PTR record is not forward confirmed or looks like generic, the message may be marked as spam or rejected.

-Many mail servers, including AOL, check domain names retrieved using reverse DNS lookup to see if they are likely from dialup users or dynamically assigned addresses.
-Owners of such IP addresses typically assign them generic names such as "1-2-3-4-dynamic-ip.example.com" or "11-22-33-44-host.hostingcompany.com".
+Many mail servers check PTR record against set of regular expressions to see if it matches a generic PTR such as "1-2-3-4-dynamic-ip.example.com" or "11-22-33-44-host.hostingcompany.com".
 Since the vast majority, but by no means all, of email that originates from such addresses is spam, many spam filters refuse email originated from such sources.
 Here is an example of typical bounce message

 #5.5.0 smtp;550 We do not accept mail from dynamic IPs.

-Debouncer tests if your reverse DNS record match widely used naming patterns used to detect dynamic IP addresses or generic PTR records.
+Debouncer tests if your reverse DNS record match widely used naming patterns used to detect generic PTR records or dynamic IP addresses.